How To Communicate With People In Distress

 Blames others and accepts no responsibility

-Makes silly mistakes and looses confidence
+Makes silly mistakes and loses confidence

-This series is based on our work using the Process Communication Model, a research-tested framework for understanding and communicating with different personality types, in and out of distress.
+This series is based on our work using the Process Communication Model, a research-tested behavioral framework for understanding and communicating with different personality types, in and out of distress.

-Copyright Next Element Consulting, 2017
+Copyright Next Element Consulting, 2024

 Book Your Next Keynote Speaker